atulkamble/chef-project/README.md

 ---

-# chef-server-setup-amazon-linux-2023
+# chef-workstation-setup-amazon-linux-2023
-Basic Chef Server Project
+Basic Chef Workstation Project

 This document provides a comprehensive guide for installing and setting up Chef on Amazon Linux 2023.
 Follow these instructions to ensure proper installation and configuration.